p4lang/p4c/docs/simple_switch.md

 - `deq_timedelta`: the time, in microseconds, that the packet spent in the queue.
 - `deq_qdepth`: the depth of queue when the packet was dequeued.
+- `qid`: when there are multiple queues servicing each egress port (e.g. when priority queueing is enabled), each queue is assigned a fixed unique id, which is written to this field.
+Otherwise, this field is set to 0.

 ## Supported primitive actions